 Final Cut Pro features a new way to organize and search large amounts of media — without copying and moving files or rooting in old-fashioned static bins.
 Now you can find clips in a few clicks.

 Simplify your media management with libraries that organize your source clips and edited projects into a unified bundle.
 Open and close libraries to switch between productions or clients, and easily manage media across libraries.
 You can save libraries in any system location and import camera media to any directory, making it easy to collaborate with others.
-You can also choose to automatically back up your libraries on a regular basis for additional security.
+Original source clips, optimized and proxy media, and render files can also be stored anywhere on your system.
+And you can even choose to automatically back up your libraries at regular intervals for additional security.

 Learn more about updating to libraries

 View the Media Management White Paper

 Dramatically speed up your workflow by performing Content Auto-Analysis during import.
 Because the analysis runs as a background process, you can keep editing to meet your deadline.
 Or analyze clips later to streamline specific tasks.